Part 1: ROS & Linux Basics

 In a minute or two you will create some simple publisher and subscriber nodes in Python and send messages between them.
 As we learnt earlier though, ROS applications must be created within packages, and so we need to create a package first in order to start creating our own ROS nodes.

-ROS provides a tool to create a new ROS package and ensure that all the essential elements are present: catkin_create_pkg
+ROS provides a tool to create a new ROS package and ensure that all the essential elements are present: catkin_create_pkg.

 It's important to work in a specific filesystem location when we create and work on our own ROS packages, so that ROS can access and build everything appropriately.
-These spaces are called "Catkin Workspaces" and one has already been created in the WSL-ROS environment, called catkin_ws
+These spaces are called "Catkin Workspaces" and one has already been created in the WSL-ROS environment, called catkin_ws1:

 Note

-is an alias for your home directory.
-So cd ~/catkin_ws/
+~ is an alias for your home directory.
+So cd ~/catkin_ws/ is the same as typing cd /home/student/catkin_ws/ (in WSL-ROS, the default user is student).

 -